Automated calibration for stability selection in penalised regression and graphical models: Simulation study

 \subsection{Evaluation of model performance and comparison with existing approaches}

-Our simulations show that models with higher stability score yield higher selection performances (as measured by the $F_1$-score), making it a relevant metric for calibration (Figure \ref{Fig_perf}-A)).
+Our simulations show that models with higher stability score yield higher selection performances (as measured by the $F_1$-score), making it a relevant metric for calibration (Figure \ref{Fig_perf}-A).
 We also find that irrespective of the value of $\lambda$ and $\pi$, stability selection models outperform the original implementation of the graphical LASSO (Figure \ref{Fig_perf}-B).
-Graphical LASSO calibrated using the BIC or EBIC (see Supplementary Methods, section 1.3) generate dense graphs resulting in high recall (1 and 0.97, respectively) and poor precision values (0.19 and 0.42).
-Our stability score instead yield sparser models, resulting is slightly lower recall values (0.91) which did not include many irrelevant edges, as captured by the far better precision value (0.78).
-Our simulation also shows that the constraint controlling the PFER further improves the overall performance through the generation of a sparser model.
+Graphical LASSO calibrated using the BIC or EBIC (see Supplementary Methods, section 1.3) generate dense graphs resulting in perfect recall and poor precision values (0.20 and 0.41).
+Our stability score instead yield sparser models, resulting in slightly lower recall values (0.90) which did not include many irrelevant edges, as captured by the far better precision value (0.81).
+Our simulation also shows that the constraint controlling the PFER further improves the precision (0.83) through the generation of a sparser model.